Our use of cookies

 If you're moving to a rented property, send us evidence that you've sold or are in the process of selling your current property, or that your current lease agreement has ended.

-Admission Outside of the Normal Age Group
+Admission outside the Normal Age Group

-Parents may seek to apply for their child’s admission to school outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
-Anyone wishing to apply for a place outside of the child’s normal age group, will need to make an application alongside children applying at the normal age and should explain why it is in the child’s best interest to be admitted outside of their normal age.
+Parents may seek to apply for their child’s admission to school outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+Anyone wishing to apply for a place outside the child’s normal age group, will need to make an application alongside children applying at the normal age and should explain why it is in the child’s best interest to be admitted outside their normal age.
 This may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
 A decision as to whether this is an appropriate course of action will be made by the Local Governing Body who will take into account the circumstances of the case and views of the Head of School.
 Parents do not have the right to insist that their child is admitted to a particular year group.

 Oversubscription within a particular category